clinaresl/ksearch/domains/n-puzzle/README.md

 # N-puzzle #

-Ths domain implments the *sliding-tile puzzle* over square matrices, i.e., it consists of a permutation of the symbols *[0, N^2)*, where *0* denotes the *blank tile* over a square of length *N*.
+Ths domain implements the *sliding-tile puzzle* over square matrices, i.e., it consists of a permutation of the symbols *[0, N^2)*, where *0* denotes the *blank tile* over a square of length *N*.
 The only allowed moves consist of moving the blank tile either horizontally or vertically without getting out of